MeetMartin/didauth/README.md

     clientSecret: 'client secret', // client secret provided by MATTR
     tenant: 'your-tenant.vii.mattr.global', // your tenant provided by MATTR
     did: 'did:method:code', // your verifier DID representing your application created in MATTR platform
-    requestId: 'your-request-id', // custom ID provided by your application to connect request internally
+    challengeId: 'your-challenge-id', // custom ID provided by your application to connect request internally
     templateId: 'presentation template id', // presentation template ID created in MATTR platform
     callbackURL: 'https://your-domain.tld/didauth/callback' // callback url of your website that the digital wallet will call };